 CFR Surveyor Interpretive Guidance for Long-term Care Facilities (NFs and SNFs), Appendix PP, State Operations Manual (SOM)

-Appendix PP, “Guidance to Surveyors for Long-term Care Facilities,” contains the relevant sections of the Code of Federal Regulations (42 CFR 483), the corresponding F-tags (F540 - F5949
+Appendix PP, “Guidance to Surveyors for Long-term Care Facilities,” contains the relevant sections of the Code of Federal Regulations (42 CFR 483), the corresponding F-tags (F540 - F949

 ), and the interpretive guidelines that surveyors use in assessing nursing facility compliance with the Medicare/Medicaid conditions of participation.
-Appendix PP corresponds with the nationwide implementation of the new survey process, including a new F-tag numbering system, and the Phase 2 rollout of the revised Medicare/Medicaid conditions of participation (aka the reform of requirements).
+Appendix PP corresponds with the nationwide implementation of the Long-Term Care Survey Process (LTCSP), including a new F-tag numbering system, and the Phase 2 rollout of the revised Medicare/Medicaid conditions of participation (aka the reform of requirements).
 These instructions cover the full range of operational, physical plant, and quality issues that surveyors assess.
 For example, there are sections on:

 Quality of life, including but not limited to activities of daily living, activities, and CPR;

 Resident assessments, including but not limited to admission orders, comprehensive assessment, coordination, assessment accuracy, and significant change notifications;

 Quality of care, including but not limited to nutrition, hydration, bowel/bladder incontinence, and pain management;